- 1 General Pickleball Strategies & Techniques

-There are several strategies for singles and doubles game.
+There are several strategies and techniques for singles and doubles game.
 Here are some general advice on playing pickleball well.

 - After the serve has been made, the players should move up to the non-volley line.
 Also, make sure your partner follows up.

 - Always keep your paddle high and near the chest, while waiting for the ball.
 This helps you to hit on either side.

 - Try to remain near the center of the court and be ready to move near the ‘kitchen’ area that is the non-volley zone to hit soft shots.

 - Serving without any fault and well is very important.
 While playing singles, it is crucial that you use t6he service to your advantage Hit hard and deep so that it gives you enough time to come up the front.

 - In singles, you need to cover the court without the help of a partrner4.
 This makes it more physically demanding as you have to move around and hit hard.

 The Singles game in pickleball depends entirely on you and your skills.
 So your strategies should be based on what you can do rather than on strategies that you are not able to execute due to your skill level.

 While serving, be ready to move forwards and placing yourself in the center of your court so that you are ready to receive the return ball.
 It helps if you do not stray far from the centerline.
 A strong deep serve will help you gain points as well as prevent you from losing the service.

 Hitting the ball properly is the single most important strategy.
 Your hits should be well targeted to reach the opposite court without any faults.
 The hits while playing should vary in strength and direction.
 With a bit of added spin, you can make your opponent on his toes and running around to return your shots.